presidentbeef/brakeman/README.md

 # License

-Brakeman can be freely used, modified, or distributed for any purpose except as a feature of a commercial product.
+Brakeman is free for non-commercial use.

 See [COPYING](COPYING.md) for details.